rowank21/Project-1/README.md

 if this introduction didnt excite you enough, here is a real time walkthrough of the app showcasing all its features and usability.

+this is the link to my youtube video https://youtu.be/_xSgpTZWxfQ?si=4nzsec4JimZYAMFU